 From 2013 through 2016, the Department conducted a comprehensive assessment of South Florida canals and the aquatic life associated with the canals.
 The objectives of the South Florida Canal Aquatic Life Study included:

-Assess aquatic life in South Florida canals;
+1) assessing the aquatic life of South Florida canals;

-Collect information that can be used to guide management decisions.
+4) collect information that can be used to guide management decisions.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.